jehovahsays/manual/README.md

 # manual
 <br>
+unfinished still working on the loggers<br>
+these loggers write real-time user input data to pages<br>
+the loggers usually break because of human developer errors<br>
 bot is 3d visualization of search engine database<br>
 the opacity animation is random base on input value<br>
 the 3d data visualization is random animation<br>